victorbruce/ecommerce-product/README.md

 Going forward, I will want to:

-- Build User Interfaces using the mobile first development approach
+- Build User Interfaces using the mobile-first development approach
 - Incoporate TDD(Test Driven Development) in my projects.

 ### ℹ️ Useful resources

-- [Blog Article on "Cannot invoke an object which is possibly 'undefined' in TS" - by Borislav Hadzhiev](https://bobbyhadz.com/blog/typescript-cannot-invoke-an-object-which-is-possibly-undefined#:~:text=The%20error%20%22Cannot%20invoke%20an,of%20how%20the%20error%20occurs.) - This helped me resolve a typescript error I had when building this project and the solution I found from this article was an eye openner.
+- [Blog Article on "Cannot invoke an object which is possibly 'undefined' in TS" - by Borislav Hadzhiev](https://bobbyhadz.com/blog/typescript-cannot-invoke-an-object-which-is-possibly-undefined#:~:text=The%20error%20%22Cannot%20invoke%20an,of%20how%20the%20error%20occurs.) - This helped me resolve a typescript error I had when building this project and the solution I found from this article was an eye opener.

 - [React Docs(useContext, useMemo, useCallback)](https://react.dev/reference/react) - This resource helped me understand certain concepts such as handling state management with React Context, caching results of calculations and functions that may cause unexpected re-renders of components when underlying data haven't even changed.